Kaimahi Waea Kawe Kōrero

 Line mechanics and cable jointers must be registered with the Electrical Workers Registration Board.

 - 0800 486 626 - email@example.com - connexis.org.nz

 What are the chances of getting a job?

-Electric line mechanic, electrical linesworker, cabler, and telecommunications cable jointer all appear on at least one of Immigration New Zealand's long-term, regional, or construction and infrastructure skill shortage lists.
+As a result, electric line mechanic, electrical linesworker, cabler, and telecommunications cable jointer all appear on Immigration New Zealand's construction and infrastructure skill shortage list.
+Electric line mechanic and electrical linesworker also appear on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled line mechanics from overseas to work in New Zealand.

 Most line mechanics work for electricity supply companies